RamonTavares/NCTEC17-WDS/README.md

 0. Create discovery service collection via tooling
 1. Create the collection voc_config
+2. Upload the configuration from the NC TEC repository.

+The configuration provided in the repo needs to be updated to use Natural Language understanding.

+To upload the existing configuration from the collection:
-2. Retrieve the username and password credentials from the service details page.
+Retrieve the username and password credentials from the service details page.
-3. Retrieve the environment id and collection id from the URL by running ann empty query.
+Retrieve the environment id and collection id from the URL by running an empty query.
+Look for the hash after the environments/ to retrieve the environment id.

 https://gateway.watsonplatform.net/discovery/api/v1/environments/358028e7-2263-4511-9be4-34f76bdf78ed/collections/eced038e-fc2e-464c-90c3-1dd2c52105df/query?version=2017-10-16&count=&offset=&aggregation=&filter=&passages=true&deduplicate=false&highlight=true&return=&query=